chinapedia/wikipedia.abstract.en/Page/Ambush.md

 Planning

-Ambush.gif Ambush_L_shaped.png Ambushes are complex multi-phase operations and are therefore usually planned in some detail.
+Ambushes are complex multi-phase operations and are therefore usually planned in some detail.
 First, a suitable killing zone is identified.
 This is the place where the ambush will be laid.
 It is generally a place where enemy units are expected to pass, and which gives reasonable cover for the deployment, execution and extraction phases of the ambush patrol.
 A path along a wooded valley floor would be a typical example.

 Ambush can be described geometrically as: